baohuynhhcmut/Bit-torrent/README.txt

 │   └── Tracker/          # Tracker server implementation
-├── public/               # Static assets like CSS and JavaScript files for the frontend ├── pages/                # HTML files for different pages of the application Installation
+├── public/               # Static assets like CSS and JavaScript files for the frontend ├── pages/                # HTML files for different pages of the application
-To set up the project, install the necessary dependencies:

-sh
-Copy code
+## Installation
+Install dependencies:
+    ```sh
         npm install
+    ```

-Usage
+## Usage

-Running the Application
+### Running the Application
-1. Start the Tracker (Server-side)
-First, start the tracker server by running the following command:
+First, start tracker:

-sh
-Copy code
+    ```sh
         cd src/Tracker
         node server.js
-This will start the tracker server, which handles peer connections and manages the availability of torrent files.

-2. Start the Application as Seeder (Client-side)
+    ```

-To start the application as a Seeder (a client that uploads or shares downloaded files with others), run the following command:
+To start the application with seeder role, run:

-sh
-Copy code
+    ```sh
         npm start
-3. Start the Application as Leecher (Client-side)
-To start the application as a Leecher (a client that downloads files from the network), run the following command:

-sh
-Copy code
+    ```
+To start the application with leecher role, run:
+    ```sh
         npm start -- 1
-Here, the 1 refers to a specific torrent file (for example, "received1").
-You can replace 1 with another number depending on which file you want to download.
+    ```
+where 1 is "received1" that contain downloaded file (you can choose other number)

-Features
+### Features
-Client-Side
+#### Client-Side
-Downloading Torrent Files: Users can download files using torrent links or .torrent files.
+- **Downloading Torrent Files**: Users can download files using torrent links or .torrent files.
-Seeding Torrent Files: Once a file is downloaded, users can seed the file back into the network for others to download.
+- **Seeding Torrent Files**: Users can share downloaded files with others by seeding them back into the network.
-Managing Peer Connections: The application establishes peer-to-peer connections and manages data transfers between peers.
+- **Handling Peer Connections**: The application establishes peer connections and manages data transfer between peers.

-Server-Side
+#### Server-Side
-Tracker Implementation: The tracker manages peer lists for torrent files and facilitates communication between peers.
+- **Tracker Implementation**: The server ensures effective management of peer lists for torrent files.
-Handling Peer Announcements: The server responds to peers announcing their presence and updates the peer list accordingly.
+- **Handling Peer Announcements**: The server responds to peers announcing their presence and shares relevant metadata.
-Scrape Requests: The server handles scrape requests to provide updated statistics on torrent health, peer availability, and download/upload progress.
+- **Scrape Requests**: The server manages scrape requests to provide updated statistics on torrent health and peer availability.

-License
-© Huỳnh Gia Bảo.
-All rights reserved.
+Copy right by Huỳnh Gia Bảo